PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Real Story About Wire Length

-I learned this installing a motor on my fishing kayak.
-Measured 12 feet from battery to bow mount, bought 10 AWG wire thinking I was good.
-Nope - should have calculated for 24 feet total.
-The voltage drop was so bad the motor barely pushed the kayak in a headwind.
+I learned this lesson installing a motor on my fishing kayak.
+I measured 12 feet from battery to bow mount and bought 10 AWG wire thinking it would work.
+The motor barely pushed the kayak into a headwind because I should have calculated for 24 feet total.
+The voltage drop was severe enough that the motor could not reach full RPM.

 12V vs 24V Trolling Motor Wiring Diagrams